wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 ##### TC008

-### Link from the clipboard is automatically added into the empty URL field in link settings and button options
+### Link from the clipboard is presented as an option in the link picker

 -   Copy link into clipboard, e.g. `http://wordpress.com`
 -   Add `Buttons` block